bloomberg/bde-tools/docs/docs/misc/sim_cpp11_features.rst

 in a separate file with an extra "\ ``_cpp03``\ " delimiter before the extension.
 Currently, this program emulates two constructs:

-        * Variadic templates are emulated by creating multiple copies of the template code, starting with zero template arguments and adding an argument with each repetition (up to 10 arguments by default).
+        * Variadic templates (a.k.a. parameter packs) are emulated by creating multiple copies of the template code, starting with zero template arguments and adding an argument with each repetition (up to 10 arguments by default).
         * Forwarding references in function arguments are emulated by surrounding the argument declaration in a \ ``BSLS_COMPILERFEATURES_FORWARD_REF``\ macro invocation and replacing \ ``std::forward``\  calls with \ ``BSLS_COMPILERFEATURES_FORWARD``\ .